hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 data that we use here were generated from simulated DDM processes (i.e. they are not real data), so that we know the true underlying generative parameters.
-The data file can be found in the examples directory and is named simple_difficulty.csv.
+The data file can be found in the examples directory and is named simple_difficulty.csv (under Windows, these files can probably be found in C:\Python27\Lib\site-packages\hddm\examples).
 Lets take a look at what it looks like:

 .. literalinclude :: ../hddm/examples/simple_difficulty.csv